 Туре Request data

 uint8 MCConcurrencySupport

 The maximum number of concurrent outstanding Operations the MC can support for this RDE Device.
 Must be > 0; a value of 1 indicates no support for concurrency.
 A value of 255 (0xFF) shall be interpreted to indicate that no such limit exists.
 Upon completion of this command, the RDE Device shall not initiate an Operation if MCConcurrencySupport (or DeviceConcurrencySupport whichever is lower) Operations are already active.

 bitfield16 MCFeatureSupport

 Operations and functionality supported by the MC; for each, 1b indicates supported, 0b not: [15:8] - reserved

 [7] - events_supported; 1b = yes.
 Must be 1b if MC supports Redfish Events or Long-running Tasks.

 [6] - action_supported; 1b = yes

 [5] - replace_supported; 1b = yes

 [4] - update_supported; 1b = yes

 [3] - delete_supported; 1b = yes

 [2] - create_supported; 1b = yes

 [1] - read_supported; 1b = yes.
 All MCs that implement PLDM for Redfish Device Enablement shall support read Operations

 [0] - head_supported; 1b = yes

 Туре Response data

 enum8 CompletionCode

 value: { PLDM_BASE_CODES }

 uint8 DeviceConcurrencySupport

 The maximum number of concurrent outstanding Operations the RDE Device can support.
 Must be > 0; a value of 1 indicates no support for concurrency.
 A value of 255 (0xFF) shall be interpreted to indicate that no such limit exists.
-Regardless of the RDE Device's level of support for concurrency, it shall not initiate an Operation if MCConcurrencySupport Operations are already active.
-If the RDE Device accepts equivalent operations from protocols other than Redfish, it should make them visible as RDE Operations while they are active and count them against this limit.
+Regardless of the RDE Device's level of support for concurrency, it shall not initiate an Operation if a limit indicated by MCConcurrencySupport has already been reached.

 bitfield8 DeviceCapabilitiesFlags

 Capabilities for this RDE Device; for each, 1b indicates the RDE Device has the capability, 0b not:

 [7:2] - reserved

 [1] - expand_support: the RDE Device can process a \$expand request query parameter (expressed via the LinkExpand field of the SupplyCustomRequestParameters command)

 [0] - atomic_resource_read: the RDE Device can respond to a read of an entire resource atomically, guaranteeing consistency of the read